Concord-EPMA/Concord-Sparrow/README.md

 ```

 ## To do
-- [ ] allow for batch processing
+- [ ] allow batch processing
-- [ ] allow user to make a list of files to run batch process on! - GUI
+- [ ] allow users to make a list of files to run batch process on! - GUI
 - [ ] Schema for database  - https://sparrow-data.org/docs/motivation-and-design
 - [ ] Add more testing for data cleaner class